-Statement of the Pakistan Delegation at the 65^{th} Session of the United Nations Committee on the Peaceful Uses of Outer Space 1-10 June 2022
+Statement of the Pakistan Delegation at the 66th Session of the United Nations Committee on the Peaceful Uses of Outer Space 31 May - 09 June 2023

-Agenda Item No. 5.
+Agenda Item No. 4.
 General Exchange of Views

-We would like to convey our sincere felicitations to you upon assuming the chairpersonship of the 65th session of COPUOS and assure you of our full support in discharging your responsibilities as well as of our cooperation for a very productive session.
+We would like to convey our sincere felicitations to you for continuing your excellent chairpersonship of the 66th session of COPUOS and assure you of our full support in discharging your responsibilities as well as of our cooperation for a very productive session.